The Procter & Gamble Company [PG]: Short-term bearish but long-term fundamentals getting better

 The Procter & Gamble Company [NYSE:PG]: Analyst Rating and Earnings

-Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
-Currently, in relation to The Procter & Gamble Company [PG], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding The Procter & Gamble Company [PG] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
 On average, stock market experts give PG an Overweight rating.
-The average 12-month price forecast for this stock is $117.81, with the high estimate being $143.00, the low estimate being $115.00 and the median estimate amounting to $127.00.
-This is compared to its latest closing price of $115.08.
+The average 12-month price forecast for this stock is $118.17, with the high estimate being $143.00, the low estimate being $115.00 and the median estimate amounting to $127.00.
+This is compared to its latest closing price of $115.10.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for The Procter & Gamble Company [PG] is sitting at 4.64.
 This is compared to 1 month ago, when its average rating was 4.15.